 His father, Samuel Clayton Urey, was a small-scale farmer, schoolteacher, and lay preacher in the Church of the Brethren – a somewhat austere, pacifist Christian denomination.

 His mother, Cora Rebecca Reinoehl, was a housewife and farmer.
 Like Harold’s father she had a college degree.
 She worked as a school teacher before giving birth to Harold and his younger brother and sister.

 When Harold was six years old, in October 1899, his father died, plunging the family into poverty.
 Cora and her three children lived with Samuel’s mother in her farmhouse in Corunna, Indiana.

 Harold attended a single-room country school, where he received a limited education.

-When he was 11, his grandmother died and his family moved deeper into rural Indiana and grew onions to sell.
+When he was 11, his grandmother died.
+His mother moved her children deeper into rural Indiana where they grew onions to sell.

 Harold attended high school in Kendallville, Indiana.
 He was able to do this only because his father had left money from his life insurance policy to be used exclusively for his children’s education.

 Harold prospered at high school, learning some biology and physics (but no chemistry) and joining the school’s debating team.
 He was top in all of his classes and his nickname was Professor.